 - October 2020 – In the midst of the COVID-19 pandemic and related travel restrictions, Pell was granted an exemption to fly back to Rome.
 He claimed he was on “special Vatican business”.
 He was assisting Pope Francis with the ongoing financial scandals at the Vatican.
 This angered thousands of people stranded in Australia, away from their friends and families.

-George Pell has been accused of child sexual abuse, concealing child abuse, and setting up flawed survivor support programs designed to re-traumatise the victims – but how much did he really know?
+George Pell was accused of child sexual abuse, concealing child abuse, and setting up flawed survivor support programs designed to re-traumatise the victims.
+How much did he really know?

-Over the years, Pell has been accused of a wide range of crimes – from child sexual abuse to concealing the criminal behaviour of paedophile priests.
-His survivor support programs have been labeled as ineffective and re-traumatising.
-In 2020, the Archbishop of Melbourne Peter Comensoli planned to scrap the Melbourne Response and ensure the new survivor support scheme has a state-wide approach rather than having the Melbourne Archdiocese “go it alone” with its own separate process.
+Over the years, Pell was accused of a wide range of crimes, from child sexual abuse to concealing the criminal behaviour of paedophile priests.
+His survivor support programs were labelled as ineffective and re-traumatising.
+In 2020, the Archbishop of Melbourne, Peter Comensoli, planned to scrap the Melbourne Response and ensure the new survivor support scheme has a state-wide approach rather than having the Melbourne Archdiocese “go it alone” with its own separate process.

-This also includes a nationally uniform approach and consistent guidelines for survivor support.
+This also included a nationally uniform approach and consistent guidelines for survivor support.

-The real question is how much Pell knew about the sexual abuse going on in the schools and organisations he was involved with, and if he realised how damaging the Melbourne Response and Towards Healing Programs really were.
+The real question is how much Pell really knew about the sexual abuse going on in the schools and organisations he was involved with and if he realised how damaging the Melbourne Response and Towards Healing Programs really were.

 If one thing is certain, it’s that Pell had many fingers in many pies.